-While in your account, you can see the grades for your student's classes, as well as their performance on standards, in the Gradebook module.
-Click on your Gradebook module on the left, then up at the top, choose Points or Standards
+From your account, you can see the grades and standards performance for your student's classes in the Gradebook module.
+Select the Gradebook module on the left.
+At the top, choose Points or Standards

-Note - Not all districts use both gradebooks; check with your student's teachers or administration to see which one(s) you use!
+💡 Tip from the Otus Team: Not all districts use both gradebooks.
+Check with your student's teachers or administration to see which one(s) you use.

-Once you are in the standards gradebook, you can select the student and school from the dropdown menu at the top.
+Once you are in the points gradebook, you can select the student and school from the dropdown menu at the top.

-At first, the points gradebook will show you the name of the class, letter grade, point total/percentage, subject, and teacher.
+This view of the points gradebook will show you the name of the class, grade, point total/percentage, subject, and teacher.